Engines and onboard systems

 b.
 Two stroke dual- and multi-fuel engines

 On the pathway to decarbonization, in order to mitigate business risks associated with fuel-related uncertainties, it is fundamental to invest in fuel flexible solutions.
-In the future, two stroke and dual fuel engines can respond to the needs of new design and retrofitting [exhibit 1].
+In the future, two stroke and dual fuel engines can respond to the needs of new design and retrofitting [figure 1].
 For example, fully electronically controlled engines can be rebuilt to accommodate other fuels such as LNG and methanol.

 The most flexible and agnostic solution remains the dual fuel engine running on heavy fuel oil (HFO) and an alternative fuel.
 Dual fuel engines enable the Otto cycle and the Diesel cycle to burn both liquid and gaseous fuels.
 With minor retrofits, dual fuel engines can be adapted to burn a variety of fuels in a smooth and uninterrupted way, much like LNG and LPG can share the same engine.
 The other alternative fuel can be adapted to run on methanol or ammonia.
-However, dual fuel engines won’t be a panacea, as a methanol / ammonia engine won’t be possible, for example.
+However, dual fuel engines won’t be a panacea, as a methanol/ammonia engine won’t be possible, for example.
 “To move forward, the most important for a ship owner will be the availability and infrastructure allowing the vessels to run on dual fuel engines,” said Gerry Docherty, Director Fleet Management at Ardmore Shipping.

 c.
 Technical challenges